Aadiss/net-task-api/README.md

 >}

 In this endpoint user sends make and model, and then app checks if in external API such make and model exists.
 If yes then car is being saved in our databse.
 If not, error response is returned with details.
+Comunication with external API is designed with 'requests' library.
+This is popular and simple Python library to sending requests and testing / comunicating with API's.

 **GET**